 Undergraduates with a strong foundation of dance training are invited to participate in the program by auditioning to enroll as dance majors or minors in the BA or BS programs, and are eligible to apply to the BFA program in the second semester.
-Additionally, the department offers three graduate degrees and serves a large number of students through courses that fulfill General Education requirements.
+Additionally, the department offers three graduate degrees, supports the Interdisciplinary Arts for Children Dance Specialty degree program, and serves a large number of students through courses that fulfill General Education requirements.

 Admission to the Program

 All students wishing to major in dance must pass a department audition.
 Three auditions are scheduled each year.

 Students may begin the dance major as freshmen, sophomores or juniors.

 Note to transfer students: Transfer credits in dance are usually accepted as dance electives.
 A maximum of 18 credits may be transferred into the BA/BS dance major.